Warsaw for Foodies: 5 Food & Drink Experiences You Shouldn’t Miss

 How much should I budget for food in Warsaw?

-Can I join a food tour in Warsaw if I have dietary restrictions?
+Can I join a food tour if I have dietary restrictions?

-What drinks should I try in Warsaw besides vodka?
+What should I drink in Warsaw besides vodka?

 Where are the best markets for foodies in Warsaw?

-What are the best times of year to visit Warsaw for food lovers?
+When is the best time to visit Warsaw for food lovers?

 Do restaurants in Warsaw accept credit cards?